-has modern classrooms, buildings and facilities, easy parking and ample access through public transportation.
-Located in the northern corner of San Pablo, California, Contra Costa College occupies nearly 83 acres of beautiful natural landscaping accentuated by rolling hills through which the Wildcat Creek runs.
+Located in the northern corner of San Pablo.
+California, Contra Costa College occupies nearly 83 acres of beautiful natural landscaping accentuated by rolling hills through which the Wildcat Creek runs.
+Our newly renovated campus has modern classrooms and buildings, state-of-the-art facilities, easy parking and ample access through public transportation.

-Our diverse population of approximately 10,000 students, who are 43 percent Latino, 17 percent African American, 20 percent Asian/Filipino/Pacific Islander, and 12 percent white, come largely from the local communities of Richmond, San Pablo, Hercules, Pinole, and El Cerrito.
+We serve a diverse population of over 10,000 students: 43 percent are Latino, 17 percent are African American, 20 are percent Asian/Filipino/ Pacific Islander, and 12 percent are white.
+They come largely from the local communities of Richmond, San Pablo, Hercules, Pinole, and El Cerrito.
+Our commitment to social justice is reflected in our diverse program offerings and inclusive campus community.

-Over the decades, our graduates have found their paths at Contra Costa College and continued on to complete their four-year degrees in many universities or began their successful careers in a wide range of fields.
+Over the decades, our graduates have found their paths at Contra Costa College and continued on to complete their four-year degrees in many universities, or begun their successful careers in a wide range of fields.
 Today, these trends continue.

 Students completing their transfer studies in STEM, social sciences, humanities, and other fields are transferring to University of California campuses, as well as to Cal State East Bay, San Francisco State, Sacramento State, and others.
-Those looking to go to out-of-state institutions have landed in renowned HBCUs, or institutions such as University of Pennsylvania or Barnard College in New York.
+Those looking to go to out-of-state institutions have landed in renowned

+HBCUs, or institutions such as the University of Pennsylvania or Barnard College in New York.

 Our health science programs remain first options for many seeking careers in nursing and other health care disciplines.
-Our business and computer science programs provide high-quality education to those seeking to further their careers with professional training, or to prepare for the completion of their bachelor-level education at four-year universities.
+Our business and computer science programs provide high-quality education to those seeking to further their careers with professional training or to prepare for the completion of their bachelor-level education at four-year universities.
 These programs are complemented with others for those who are interested in administration of justice, early childhood education and culinary arts.